 Often, we forget to let other people in our lives know that we appreciate them.
 We think about it, but we don’t remember to show it.
 This occurs in our romantic relationships as well.
 Show your special someone that you love him or her.
 This could be done by words, cards, flowers, acts of kindness, or more.
 Remember, a flower a day keeps the relationship fights at bay.
 Okay, maybe not every day, but you get the point.

 Positive Vs. Negative

 Sometimes we get caught up in the negative.
-We hate our jobs, are annoyed with our friends and our boyfriend or girlfriend is getting on our last nerve.
+We hate our jobs, are annoyed with our friends, and our boyfriend or girlfriend is getting on our last nerve.
 Uh oh, have we been drinking too much of that half-empty glass?
 It’s vital that we look at our partner’s positive qualities versus the negative.
 Nobody is perfect, and that includes our significant other.
-So instead of focusing on the bad in the other person, let’s make a conscious effort to look at the good.
+So instead of focusing on the bad in the other person, let’s consciously look at the good.

 Pick and Choose Your Battles